 Belmont Stakes Day dawned gray and damp, and after day-long downpours the track was sloppy.
 Four horses lined up against Omaha: Rosemont, Cold Shoulder, Firethorn, and Sir Beverley, and when the gates opened Omaha was shuffled back.
 But jockey Willie Saunders quickly settled Omaha down, and, waiting patiently, finally sent the colt after Firethorn with three furlongs to go.
 Firethorn proved tough, fighting on through the stretch but eventually yielding as Omaha became the third Triple Crown winner by a 1½-length margin.

 Following victories in the Dwyer and the Arlington Classic, Omaha went abroad, where he won the Victor Wild Stakes and the Queen’s Plate at Kempton Park.
 He returned to the United States to stand at stud at Claiborne, and later was sent to Grove Porter’s farm in Nebraska.

-He was buried in the racetrack’s Circle of Champions when he died in 1957 at the age of 27.
-In 1995, when the track closed, the land was taken over by the University of Nebraska-Omaha, and his grave is now next to a home economics and culinary arts building.
-When a cooking project fails, the unfortunate student is told to “Give it to Omaha" – in other words, throw it out the window.
+Omaha died in 1957 at the age of 25 and was buried in Ak-Sar-Ben’s “Circle of Champions.”
+When the racetrack closed, the University of Nebraska-Omaha took over the land, and his grave is now located next to a culinary arts building.
+Today, when a cooking project fails, the unfortunate student is told to “Give it to Omaha” – that is, throw it out the window.